 By Heather Donaldson and Jason Abiecunas

-Few things represent the dynamic and decentralized nature of the power market like DER.
-These advanced technologies, which generate electricity at or near their point of use, illustrate a major shift in the marketplace as ratepayers scrutinize their consumption habits and accelerate the search for affordable, resilient, and sustainable power.
+Few things represent the dynamic and decentralized nature of the power market like distributed energy resources (DER).
+These advanced decentralized electric grid technologies, which generate electricity at or near their point of use, illustrate a major shift in the marketplace as ratepayers scrutinize their consumption habits and accelerate the search for affordable, resilient, and sustainable power.

-DERs fall across a broad spectrum, ranging from solar PV systems, fuel cells and battery storage to combined heat and power plants, microgrids, electric vehicles (EVs) and even controllable loads such as electric water heaters and heating, ventilating and air conditioning (HVAC) systems.
-Some DERs are designed for residential use; others are robust and advanced enough to serve commercial and industrial needs.
+Distributed energy resources fall across a broad spectrum, ranging from solar PV systems, fuel cells and battery storage to combined heat and power plants, microgrids, electric vehicles (EVs).
+In some cases, even controllable loads such as electric water heaters and heating, ventilating and air conditioning (HVAC) systems can be considered power resources for the DER model.
+Some DERs are designed for residential use; others are robust and advanced enough to cope with energy distribution for commercial and industrial needs.

 No matter the use, it’s no secret that DERs are gaining adoption across the country.
-It’s not hard to see the lure, as DER technology continues to advance and become more cost-effective, while promising to offset the need for utility-provided power.
-This opens up new opportunities and challenges for the sector, and raises the question: how large of a role will utilities play — or be allowed to play — in this DER revolution?
+It’s not hard to see the lure, as DER technology continues to advance and become more cost-effective, while promising to offset the need for utility-provided power in favor of a more decentralized electric grid.
+This opens new power resources opportunities and challenges for the sector, and raises the question: how large of a role will utilities play — or be allowed to play — in this DER revolution?

-According to Black & Veatch’s 2019 Strategic Directions: Electric Report survey, built on an annual polling of the North American power industry, the majority of respondents see utility investment in DERs as a longer-term play, with 55 percent agreeing that DERs will dominate service offerings during the next 15 years.
+According to Black & Veatch’s 2019 Strategic Directions: Electric Report survey, built on an annual polling of the North American power industry, the majority of respondents see utility investment in distributed energy resources as a longer-term play, with 55 percent agreeing that DER energy will dominate service offerings during the next 15 years.
 But that’s not to say that we couldn’t see DER penetration sooner, with a quarter of respondents pointing to the next five years and 45 percent looking at the 10-year window.

 Although this California situation could paint a threatening picture, some utilities are beginning to see distributed, renewable and microgrid energy resources in a new light.
 A 2017 Greentech Media report found that at least 32 million metered customers in the United States had access to a DER marketplace and that 56 utilities were operating or planning a marketplace.
-These marketplaces — once largely limited to energy efficiency efforts by residential customers — are growing in size and scale to offer advanced technologies such as microgrids with renewable generation and storage, which can be put to use by commercial and industrial customers.
+These marketplaces — once largely limited to energy efficiency efforts by residential customers rather than new power resources — are growing in size and scale to offer advanced technologies for energy distribution such as microgrids with renewable generation and storage, which can be put to use by both commercial and industrial customers.

-Regulatory engagement around DER penetration will remain a critical issue for utilities.
-In fact, survey results show that the strong majority of respondents agree that utilities will need to work with both governments and customers to enable a future where they can reliably offer alternative energy solutions.
+Regulatory engagement around DER energy penetration will remain a critical issue for utilities.
+In fact, survey results show that a strong majority of respondents agree that utilities will need to work with both governments and customers to enable a future where they can reliably offer alternative energy solutions.

-Nearly three-quarters of respondents prioritized the need to develop regulatory models that would enable investment in both alternative energy and the traditional grid, while a little more than half stressed the need to work with customers behind-the-meter; only in this way will utilities be able to progress as they work to offer alternative energy solutions to clients.
+Nearly three-quarters of respondents prioritized the need to develop regulatory models that would enable investment in both alternative energy and traditional grid power resources, while a little more than half stressed the need to work with customers behind-the-meter; only in this way will utilities be able to progress as they work to offer alternative energy solutions to clients.